SYSU-STAR/H2-Mapping/README.md

    Once the mapping module is prepared and operational, you will observe a distinctive sign in the console that reads `" ========== MAPPING START ==========="`.
 This indicator confirms the initiation of the mapping process.

-4. Run the Tracking module

    **Note**: The default configuration was utilized in our paper's experiment, conducted on NVIDIA Jetson AGX Orin (32GB RAM).
 In case you encounter memory limitations on your platform, you can attempt reducing the `insert_ratio` parameter in the `configs/realsense/tower.yaml` file, but it may result in inferior outcomes.

+6. Run the Tracking module

 ```bash
 cd H2-Mapping
 bash ros_cmd/run_vins_rgbd.sh
 ```

-5. Play the ROS Bag
+7. Play the ROS Bag

 ```bash
 rosbag play tower_compress.orig.bag
 ```

-6. In a separate console, execute the command `rosnode kill -a` to terminate all the modules.
+8. In a separate console, execute the command `rosnode kill -a` to terminate all the modules.
 Afterwards, the marching cube algorithm will be executed to reconstruct a mesh for visualization.

 ### Use your own RGB-D sequence

-1. Write a new configuration file.
+1. Modify the mapping configuration file in `mapping/configs/realsense`.
 Please take note of the following:

    **Note:**